jamasoftware-ps/py-jama-rest-client/README.md

 - GET a specific attachment by ID

 ##### Baselines
+- GET Baseline  Gets the baseline with the specified ID
-- GET Baselines, Gets all baselines for a specified project
+- GET Baselines Gets all baselines for a specified project
 - GET Baselines versioneditems, Gets all of the versioned items associated with the specified baseline

 ##### Filters